sidhu177/presentation-aws-lambda/PITCHME.md

 +++

 ### Cost Benefit
- - Billed in milli seconds
+ - Billed in milli seconds AKA 0.000001 Second
  - steps in 100 milli seconds
  - On demand run and scale as you go needless to say, lambda offers some impressive cost benefits that makes it hard to ignore